hastinarimanzadeh/dag_community_paper/README.md

  - spectral: implements the spectral method for community detection
  - post\_processing: a heuristic post\_processing algorithm for improving modularity by reassigning communities of individual nodes
  - modularity: calculates the modularity of a community assignment
- - optional: optimal assignment of nodes to communities (slow)
+ - optimal: optimal assignment of nodes to communities (slow)
  - optimal\_community: same as optimal but different implementation (slow)

 ## Pre-processing

-There is an R script in Rfunctions/pre\_proc\_graph.R which should prepare the edgelist for the input network.
+There is an R script in Rfunctions/pre\_proc\_graph.R which should prepare the required input files.
+Output is edgelist.txt and layer.txt.

 ## Plotting